 The proposal should include information on the development and use of websites to support educational advising and the diffusion of information on U.S. study.

 Advising Center Statistics: EducationUSA centers located in Mexico, Central America, and the Caribbean submit monthly statistics to the Mexico, Central America, and Caribbean (MCAC) Regional Educational Advising Coordinator (REAC) on the number of office visitors.
 The statistics track visitors to the center, phone calls, faxes, letters, e-mail, and Web site hits.
 Centers also respond to requests for statistical analysis and anecdotal information from the MCAC REAC and ECA's Educational Information and Resources Branch.
 The proposal should discuss how the EducationUSA center will meet this requirement.
-The proposal should also explain how the center would work with Public Affairs and Consular Affairs at the U.S. Embassy in Mexico City.
+The proposal should also explain how the Start Printed Page 25152center would work with Public Affairs and Consular Affairs at the U.S. Embassy in Mexico City.

 Advising Center Fund-raising/Cost Defrayment: The proposal should explain the measures taken by the EducationUSA center to generate income and reduce operating costs.
 U.S. Department of State-affiliated EducationUSA centers must provide a general introduction to U.S. studies and access to basic resources to all interested persons free of charge.
 To help cover operation costs, the center may charge a fee for specialized services (e.g., in-depth individual advising, workshops to prepare students for U.S. higher education study, or test preparation materials).
 Fees must be set at reasonable local standards to keep services affordable to the majority of the population.
 Further examples of cost-defrayment strategies include charging visitors for certification of education documents and charging for printing or photocopying.
 The proposal should clearly indicate the use planned for savings or income generated through these activities.